The adiabatic theorem for non-Hermitian quantum systems with real eigenvalues and the complex geometric phase: Brief review of adiabatic theorem

 where $U_T(t)$ is the abbreviation of $U_T(t,0)$, the evolution operator of $H(\frac{t}{T})$.
 The subscript letter $T$ implies the fact that $U_T(t)$ is generally dependent of the parameter $T$.
 By rewriting the Schr\"{o}dinger equation using the variable $s=\frac{t}{T}$, one can obtain

-Note that in Eq. (\ref{eqn:adiabatic}), we do not bother to make a difference in notation between $U_T(t)$ and $U_T(s)$, which usually does not cause confusion.
+Note that when deriving Eq. (\ref{eqn:adiabatic}), one does not bother to make a difference in the notation between $U_T(t)$ and $U_T(s)$, which usually does not cause confusion.
 The adiabatic theorem discuss the behaviour of $U_T(t)$, or equivalently $U_T(s)$, when $T$ tends to infinity.
 A mathematical formalism of the theorem is

 where $\ket{j(s)}$ is the $j$-th eigenstate of $H(s)$ and $P_j(s)$ is the corresponding orthogonal projection.
 Briefly speaking, when the initial state is set in $\ket{j(0)}$ and evolves slowly enough, the theorem or equivalently Eq. (\ref{eqn:adiabatic m}) guarantees that the state follows the $j$-th eigenstate $\ket{j}$ up to a factor.
-The proof of the theorem utilizes the properties of orthogonal projections and unitary operators can be found in \cite{kato1950adiabatic,messiah2014quantum}.
+On the other hand, in the degenerate case, the state will remain in the subspace spanned by the eigenvectors of the same eigenvalue, which introduced the non-abelian geometric phase \cite{wilczek1984appearance}.
+The proof of the adiabatic theorem utilizes the properties of orthogonal projections and unitary operators can be found in \cite{kato1950adiabatic,messiah2014quantum}.
 Thus when discussing the non-Hermitian quantum systems, the proof is not directly applicable.